 Are there key hydrological thresholds, such as critical soil moisture levels, and/or elevated temperatures that limit forest photosynthesis and sustainability, varying within and between tropical continents?

-What are the differences in hydrological controls on the terrestrial carbon cycle between the Amazon and the Congo, and how do these controls vary during extreme events (droughts, flooding, etc)?
+What are the differences in hydrological controls on the terrestrial carbon cycle between the Amazon and the Congo basins, and how do these controls vary during extreme events (droughts, flooding, etc)?

 How do forest regrowth, and LCLUC alter regional hydrological cycles, freshwater resources, and water quality in tropical regions?